-Maturity: Prepayments.
-The new term loans are expected to mature on May 16, 2014, the new asset-based revolving credit facility, if obtained, is expected to mature on the date six years after the closing of the transactions, and the increased revolving credit facility is expected to mature on May 16, 2013, if the asset-based facility is not obtained.
+Maturity; Prepayments.
+The new term loans are expected to mature on May 16, 2014, and the increased revolving credit facility is expected to mature on May 16, 2013.
 Amortization of the principal amount of the new term loan facility will be required semi-annually in an annual amount of 1.0% of the original amount of the term loans thereunder.
-(It is expected that the amortization of Graphic's existing \$1,055 million term loan will remain unchanged and will continue to amortize in an annual amount of 1.0% of the original amount of the existing term loans payable in semi-annual installments.)
+It is expected that the amortization of Graphic's existing \$1,055 million term loan will remain unchanged and will continue to amortize in an annual amount of 1.0% of the original amount of the existing term loans payable in semi-annual installments.

-Subject to certain exceptions, the new credit facilities are expected to be subject to mandatory prepayment and reduction in an amount equal to:
+Subject to certain exceptions and reinvestment provisions, the new term loan facility is expected to be subject to mandatory prepayment and reduction in an amount equal to:

-- the net proceeds of certain debt offerings by the borrower and its subsidiaries (other than debt offerings permitted by the credit facilities); and - · the net proceeds of certain non-ordinary asset sales by the borrower and its subsidiaries if the borrower's secured leverage ratio exceeds an agreed level.
+- · the net proceeds of certain debt offerings by the borrower and its subsidiaries (other than debt offerings permitted by the credit facilities); and - · the net proceeds of certain non-ordinary asset sales by the borrower and its subsidiaries.

-Security: Guaranty.
+Security; Guaranty.
 The obligations of the borrower under the new credit facilities are expected to be guaranteed by Graphic and each existing or future domestic subsidiary of the borrower (including BCH and its subsidiaries).
-In addition, the new credit facilities and the guarantees thereunder are expected to be secured by security interests in and pledges of or liens on substantially all of the material tangible and intangible assets of the borrower and the guaranters, including pledges of all the borrower and the borrower and the borrower.
-If the asset-based revolving credit facility is obtained, the lenders thereunder shall obtain a first-priority security interest and lien upon all accounts receivable and inventory of the borrower and the guarantors and a second-priority lien and security interest on substantially all of the other tangible and intangibles of the borrower and the guarantors.
-In such case, the lenders under the existing and new term loans will obtain a first-priority security interest and lien upon all tangible assets of the borrower and the guarantors (including property, plant and equipment and general intangibles) of the borrower and the guarantors (including property, plant and equipment and general intangibles) of the strength of the property and a second-priority security interest and lien upon all tangible assets of the borrower and the guarantors (including property, plant and equipment and general intangibles) of the strength of the
+In addition, the new credit facilities and the guarantees thereunder are expected to be secured by security interests in and pledges of or liens on substantially all of the material tangible and intangible assets of the borrower and the guarantors, including pledges of all the capital stock of the borrower and certain direct or indirect domestic subsidiaries of the borrower and of the capital stock of each direct foreign subsidiary of the borrower.
+The lenders under the revolving credit facility, the new term loan facility and the existing term loan facility will share in all collateral security, in each case to the same extent as the existing credit facility on a pari passu basis.

 Interest.
 The commitment letter provides that the interest rate on Graphic's existing term loan and on Graphic's new term loan will bear interest at LIBOR plus 200 basis points, subject to limited adjustment.
-The outstanding borrowings under the asset-based revolving facility are expected to bear interest at LIBOR plus a margin ranging from 125 basis points to 175 basis points depending upon excess availability thereunder, subject to adjustment.
-(If the asset-based revolving facility is not ultimately consummated, the interest rate on the existing Graphic revolver, as increased to \$400 million from \$300 million, will remain unchanged and will continue to bear interest at LIBOR plus a margin ranging between 175 basis points depending upon Graphic's consolidated leverage ratio.)
+The interest rate on the existing Graphic revolver, as increased to \$400 million from \$300 million, will bear interest at LIBOR plus a margin ranging between 175 basis points and 225 basis points depending upon Graphic's consolidated leverage ratio, subject to limited adjustment.

 Fees.
-Subject to the consummation of the transactions, Graphic has agreed to pay (or cause the borrower to pay) certain fees with respect to the new credit facilities, including (i) fees on the unused commitments of the lenders, (ii) letter of credit fees on the aggregate face amount of outstanding letters of credit plus (minus in the case of the asset-based facility) a fronting bank fee for the letter of credit issuing bank, (iii) quarterly administration fees and (iv) arrangement and other similar fees.
+Subject to the consummation of the transactions, Graphic has agreed to pay (or cause the borrower to pay) certain fees with respect to the new and existing credit facilities, including (i) fees on the unused commitments of the lenders, (ii) letter of credit fees on the aggregate face amount of outstanding letters of credit plus a fronting bank fee for the letter of credit issuing bank, (iii) quarterly administration fees and (iv) arrangement and other similar fees.